-The telephone communications in the mobile phone carrier bands are typically unaffected by the presence of the wind turbines and we do not anticipate any significant harmful effect to mobile phone services in the Eight Point Wind Energy Center.
+The telephone communications in the mobile phone carrier bands are typically unaffected by the presence of the wind turbines and we do not anticipate any significant harmful effect to mobile phone services within the Hoffman Falls Project Area.
 Mobile phone systems are designed with multiple base transmitter stations covering a specific area.
 Since mobile telephone signals are designed with overlap between adjacent base transmitter sites in order to provide handoff between cells, any signal blockage caused by the wind turbines does not materially degrade the reception because the end user may be receiving from multiple transmitter locations.
 For example, if a particular turbine attenuates the signal reception into a mobile phone, the phone may receive an alternate signal from a different transmit location, resulting in no disruption in service.
 Mobile phone systems that are implemented in urban areas near large structures and buildings often have to combat even more problematic signal attenuation and reflection conditions than rural areas containing a wind energy turbine facility.

-For the cellular towers located within the project area, no setback distance is required from an interference standpoint other than physical clearance of the blades.
+For the cellular towers located within the Project Area, no setback distance is required from an interference standpoint other than physical clearance of the blades.
 From an electromagnetic standpoint, a setback distance of 77.3 meters should be used to meet FCC emission requirements.

 In the unlikely event that a mobile phone carrier believes their coverage has been compromised by the presence of the wind energy facility, they have many options to improve their signal coverage to the area through optimization of a nearby base transmitter or even adding a new sector or cell site.
-Utility towers, meteorological towers or even the turbine towers within the wind project area can serve as the platform for a base transmit site or cell enhancer.